 Initially working in the design of new pharmaceuticals, his recent focus has led him to help establish the ARC Training Centre for Green Chemistry in Manufacturing with Prof Tony Patti, an interdisciplinary research and training environment centred on green and sustainable chemistry.

-Associate Professor, College of Science & Engineering, James Cook University
+Professor, College of Science & Engineering, James Cook University

-Mark Hamann is a researcher, lecturer, and Associate Professor at James Cook University.
+Mark Hamann is a researcher, lecturer, and Professor in commentary at James Cook University.
 His research is focussed on how animals and their habitats are impacted by human use of marine environments, and the human dimensions related to marine species management.
 He has an extensive history of collaboration with researchers in Australia and overseas and published across a variety of scientific fields.

-Marine ecologist biologist, Macquarie University
+Marine ecologist biologist, Associate Professor, Macquarie University

 Jane has over 30 years of experience assessing the healthy functioning of our oceans and understanding the human-induced challenges they face.
 She has a particular focus on threatened species and biodiversity.
 Jane is Chair of the NSW Fisheries Scientific Committee and sits on the Scientific Advisory Committee for the Sydney Institute of Marine Science.
 She is committed to reducing plastic impacts on our oceans by integrating scientific knowledge into management decision making.

 Professor of Marine Ecology, University of Technology Sydney